 - Unemployment award letter or statement of amount received

 - Workmen’s Compensation award letter that states amount received

-- Divorce or Child support decree stating award amount
+- Alimony or Child support decree stating award amount

 - THREE months of consecutive pay statements showing “gross” pay from current employment